Avtar Singh Jouhl: Early life and background

-Avtar Jouhl Singh was born in November 1937 in Jandiala, a village named for a jand tree, within India's Jalandhar district.
+Avtar Jouhl Singh was born on 2 November 1937 in Jandiala, a village named for a jand tree, within India's Jalandhar district.
 Jandiala villagers flew the communist red flag and before partition the village was a flourishing multi-faith society that included Sikhs, Hindus, Muslims, and members of the Dalit community.
 Jouhl came from an agricultural family who donated grains to conferences to support the communist movement.
 Jouhl had three elder brothers and a sister who all worked on the farm but was the only one to be sent to school, due to the high cost of attending.
 At primary school, Jouhl learned to read and write as part of an all-boy class of 40 students, who would sit outside on jute mats while learning Urdu.

 In high school, Jouhl agitated against school fee increases.
 Teachers hit Jouhl with a cane after he rebelled against the authorities who would force students to be taken out of school and exploit them by having them harvest locust eggs nearby for profit.
 Jouhl organised the students to pick the eggs and sell them themselves so that the proceeds would go to the children's education.
 When they handed over the money raised at the school assembly, it was taken by the teachers and the students were caned.
 His father also slapped Jouhl for his activities.

 Following the partition of India in 1947, life in Jandiala had changed and its Muslim residents began to leave among increasing fears of safety, despite the village elders trying to assure them.
 After protests were made by villagers over the replacement of the red communist flag by the independent India tri-colour flag, a compromise was met whereby the red flag would be flown alongside the new Indian flag.

 Jouhl saw living in Britain and attending the London School of Economics as the way to achieve his dream of being a history lecturer.

-Personal life
+Personal life and death

 Jouhl's cousin was jailed in 1941 for involvement in India's pre-independence movement.
 Prior to his incarceration and while he was eluding capture, the police kept raiding the Jouhl family house in order to find his cousin.
 Jouhl has stated that his early childhood remembrances involve his parents and other relatives being taken to the police station where they would be questioned and beaten.

 His father died in 1954, when Jouhl was 16.
 That same year, he underwent an arranged marriage to Manjeet (whom he was engaged to when he was nine or 10 years old).
 They loved one another and Jouhl did not remarry after Manjeet died in 1981 at age 40.

 Jouhl identified as Punjabi, Indian, and black and claimed that more Asians need to view themselves in these terms and realise the global anti-racism struggle is their fight too.

-Jouhl died on 8 October 2022, at the age of 84.
+Jouhl died from cancer at Queen Elizabeth Hospital Birmingham, on 8 October 2022, at the age of 84.